flashwing-04/showtime-website-project-archive/content/ss21/bachelor/b5-berlin-for-future/features.md

 As specified by the **Berlin Senate**, we were to target **students** specifically.
 With this in mind, we focused our **research** on the **needs**, **wishes** and **constraints** of fellow students.

 Our **research and survey have revealed**, among other things, that the respondents representing our target group of Berlin students **want to live more climate friendly and get involved**, mostly with the principal motive to leave a livable earth behind.
-To make this possible the students would most likely adapt their everyday lives, engage in climate communities and access information.
+To make this possible, the students would most likely adapt their everyday lives, engage in climate communities and access information.

 **BUT the respondents**
 - don't have a lot of **free time** to engage ecologically